Tipperary Tim: 1928 Grand National

 There were scathing reports in the press, which described the race as "burlesque steeplechasing", and many writers stated that a Grand National should not be won merely by avoiding an accident.
 The race inspired some to become involved in the sport.
 The future horse racing commentator Peter O'Sullevan laid his first ever bet on Tipperary Tim and cited it as the start of his life-long connection with racing.
 The Pathé footage of the race inspired a young Beltrán Alfonso Osorio to aspire to a career in racing.
 He became an amateur jockey who rode at the 1952 Grand National and others thereafter.

 Later history

 The success of Tipperary Tim led to larger fields in the following Grand Nationals.
 According to racing historian T. H. Bird "everyone who owned a steeplechaser that could walk aspired to win the Grand National", leading to more entries which, Bird lamented, "cluttered" the field with "rubbish".
 The 1929 Grand National started with 66 runners, including Tipperary Tim who, despite his success the previous year, remained a 100-1 outsider.
 The ditch at the Canal Turn had been removed before this race, as a result of the incident in 1928.
 Tipperary Tim fell during the 1929 race and did not finish.
 The horse enjoyed no real success aside from his 1928 Grand National win.
+Tipperary Tim died in May 1935 and was buried at Whitchurch, Cheshire.